hyperledger-archives/composer-tools/packages/node-red-contrib-composer/README.md

 *Note : These node will only work if you are running node red locally.
 It won't work if you are using node red on bluemix.*

 ##Hyperledger-Composer-Out
-A node red output node that allows you to create or update assets or participants and submit transactions.
+A node red output node that allows you to create, update or delete assets or participants and submit transactions.

 ###Example Usage
 This example uses the Car Auction Sample Network that can be obtained from [here](https://github.com/hyperledger/composer-sample-networks/tree/master/packages/carauction-network)